brianellin/bsky-mcp-server/POST_FORMAT_SPEC.md

 6. Posts are grouped in a simple container without complex thread relationships
 7. All elements maintain clear, consistent formatting for better LLM comprehension
 8. Reposts use a dedicated `<repost>` container that wraps the original post structure
+9. Timestamps are included as attributes on post elements rather than in the text content

 This format provides a robust, flexible way to represent Bluesky posts that balances the needs of LLM comprehension with accurate representation of the original content and relationships.